Ayaz55555/bluecut-scanner/.vercel/README.txt

 > Should I commit the ".vercel" folder?
 No, you should not share the ".vercel" folder with anyone.
-Upon creation, it will be automatically added to your ".gitignore" fil.
+Upon creation, it will be automatically added to your ".gitignore" file.
 Thankyou